tegaki-tegaki/progpan/README.md

 ## Token Pangram?

 A [Pangram](https://en.wikipedia.org/wiki/Pangram) in traditional nomenclature is a small sentence that contains every letter in that alphabet!
-An example in english is: "`the quick brown fox jumps over the lazy dog`"!
+An example in english is: `the quick brown fox jumps over the lazy dog`!

 A Token Pangram is therefore a program that uses every Token / Keyword in its programming language!

+## Checklist

+### A ProgPan should:

+- include all the languages tokens (this is a constant WIP as languages evolve over time!)
+- try to be small & terse
+- be easy to read by humans (A human has to scroll through it with relative ease to "judge" the ProgPan)

+It's somewhat of a balancing act between trying to cram as many tokens into a small space VS giving ample whitespace / breathing room to code that could in _theory_ occur naturally.
+We want to ensure it doesn't devolve into a cryptic "code-golfesque code cacophony".

+### A ProgPan should not:

+- have to make sense (but bonus points if it does!)
+- work at runtime / be useful